 Assessment provides information about what a pupil knows, understands, is able to do and where they go next.
 It is part of the teaching and learning process and as such, is part of everyday classroom practice.

 We assess informally during lessons and also by regular testing to evaluate what the children have learnt.
-There are no national key stage tests but we have implemented a whole school assessment strategy to award children with certificates to indicate that they have reached a certain level of competence in Spanish.
-We present this to the children at our annual Commendation Day.
+There are no national key stage tests but we have implemented a whole school assessment strategy.